dueca/dueca/doc/tuning-linux.md

 following adjustments:

-- Define a group of users that may run real-time tasks, e.g., rtdueca, and add the users that need real-time priorities to this group
+- Define a group of users that may run real-time tasks, e.g., `rtdueca`, and add the users that need real-time priorities to this group

 - Allow real-time priority and memlock via pam, add a file